 Augustana College is pleased to offer two semesters of internship for undergraduate CSD majors in our Center for Speech, Language, and Hearing for students who complete the appropriate prerequisites.
 Student clinicians will be assigned one to four clients.
-Graduate students will complete two summer, one fall, and one spring semester of practicum in which they will serve at least three clients per semester.
+Graduate students will complete two summer, one fall, and one spring semester of practicum in which they will have at least 4 hours of clinical contact per week each semester.